ntno/ntno-challenge/README.md

   * optional ssh access (via cloudformation parameter, defaults to no access over port 22)

 **in progress**
+* clean up IAM roles
+  * for the purposes of completing this POC quickly I made some of the roles more permissive than I would like them to be
+  * policies should be restricted to only act on pipeline resources
+  * unused policies should be removed

 **todo:**
 * integrate with automated certificate generator like certbot